LengoLabs/qbot/README.md

 `master` - The latest version of qbot with many features.

 **Support**
-If at any time while using qbot, you need support with it, then feel free to join our support server here: https://discord.gg/J47m7t4.
+If at any time while using qbot you need support with it, then feel free to join our support server here: https://discord.gg/J47m7t4.

 **Other Information**
 qbot can only run on Node.js v12 or higher.